dotnet/dotnet-docker-samples/README.md

 - [aspnetapp](aspnetapp) - This samples demonstrates a Dockerized ASP.NET Core Web App.

 ### Multi-Stage Build
 The aspnet, production, and self-contained apps all use [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) Dockerfiles.
 This enables the app to build in a .NET SDK container and copy the published output to a lightweight production container that uses only the .NET runtime image as its base image.
 The Dockerfiles of these samples have two different `FROM` lines because they use different base images in different stages of execution in order to produce the slimmest image for production use.
-See [Mutli-stage build announcement](https://github.com/dotnet/announcements/issues/18).
+See [Multi-stage build announcement](https://github.com/dotnet/announcements/issues/18).

 Notes
 -----